Erow4/quant-prep/README.md

 # quant-prep

-Inspired by [@Aniruddha-Deb](https://github.com/Aniruddha-Deb/quant-prep) (who was in turn, inspired by [Jerry Qin](https://jerryqin.com)), I decided to log my quant preparation as well.
+Inspired by [@Aniruddha-Deb](https://github.com/Aniruddha-Deb/quant-prep) (who was in turn, inspired by [Jerry Qin](https://jerryqin.com)), I decided to log my quant preparation as well!
 I thought that keeping a log of what I've accomplished / done to prepare should be helpful.

 ## Books
 1. **Stat110 Handbook** - Thank you to Prof. Blitz for this amazing class and textbook!